Medical

 2. Mobile Telemedicine Units (MTUs): Health on Wheels:

 In rural Uttar Pradesh nearly 60 percent of the total rural population lives below the poverty line.
-Our Mobile Telemedicine Units offer flexible and viable options to offer healthcare facilities to these vulnerable groups.
+Our Mobile Six Telemedicine Units are located at Gaura, Manikpur, Patewar, Ramnagar (Devahin), Kanaksarai, Deepnagar in District Mirzapur, U.P.
+These units offer flexible and viable options to offer healthcare facilities to the vulnerable groups.
 Our Mobile Telemedicine Units (MTUs) help to conduct screenings, basic diagnosis and provide primary healthcare services to complex medical treatments closer to people’s homes.

-Currently we have six Mobile Telemedicine Units (MTUs) touching several parts of Mirzapur district of Uttar Pradesh.
-Total number of patients treated in villages through Mobile Telemedicine Units (MTUs) during April 2022 to March 2023 is given in a table:
+Total number of patients treated in villages through Mobile Telemedicine Units (MTUs) during April 2023 to March 2024 is given in a table:

 MTUs